yotsubasociety/yotsubasociety.github.io/pages/contact.md

 ## General Contact Information

-IMPORTANT: If you use a tripcode/name on YSchan, remember to include that in your email message.
+IMPORTANT: If you use a tripcode/name on 4chan/8chan/etc, remember to include that in your email message.

-General Email – For General Inquiries: Yotsubasocietycontact[at]gmail.com IRC Chatroom: #YotsubaSociety at irc.rizon.net
+* **General Email** – For General Inquiries: Yotsubasocietycontact[at]gmail.com
+* **IRC Chatroom**: #YotsubaSociety at irc.rizon.net

 ### The YS Administrators